Shashi and Ravi Ruia

-Shashi Ruia and Ravi Ruia, commonly referred to as the Ruia Brothers, are Indian billionaires, and the owners of Essar Group, founded in 1969.
+Shashi Ruia (23 December 1943 – 25 November 2024) and his younger brother Ravi Ruia (born April 1949), known together as the Ruia brothers, are Indian billionaires, and were the owners of Essar Group, founded in 1969.

 In 2012, Forbes named the Ruia brothers as the world's richest Indians with a net worth of US$7 billion.

+Shashi Ruia died on 25 November 2024 at the age of 80.

 Ravi Ruia

 Ravi Ruia was born in April 1949.
-He is a mechanical engineer by profession, with a degree from College of Engineering, Guindy in Chennai.
+He is a mechanical engineer by profession, with a degree from the College of Engineering, Guindy, Chennai.

 He is married to Madhu, they have two children, and live in Mumbai, India.